 Raven Row’s inaugural exhibition was the first large UK show of the collages and mailings of New York artist Ray Johnson (1927–1995).
-Johnson used radical means to construct and distribute images, inadvertently inventing the ‘mail art movement’.
+Johnson used radical means to construct and distribute images and his influence on twentieth-century art far exceeds the recognition he receives.

+A forerunner of American Pop Art, Johnson appropriated found images of celebrities such as Elvis Presley and James Dean in his work in the mid-fifties.
 He made art out of social life – both real and imagined – gathering celebrities, the art world, and friends into his work.
-His influence on twentieth century art far exceeds the recognition he receives.
+He inadvertently invented the ‘mail art movement’, anticipating the digital network.

 This exhibition would not have been possible without the generous participation of the Estate of Ray Johnson at Richard L. Feigen & Co. and William S. Wilson.